Teaching The Dyslexic Child, No 1

 Poor Readers Catch Up When Well Taught

 Research in Scotland and England reveals that even though children of low socio-economic status begin school without being able to identify 80% of the alphabet, they have caught up with children of middle and high socio-economic status by the end of Grade 3 in mastery of alphabet recognition and sound correlation.

 As Visual Span becomes more important from Grade 3 onwards, any disadvantage experienced by low socio-economic status children is reflected in a lag of one year.

 Implications For Teaching – Including You, The Parent

 Two straight-forward conclusions are:

-Children thought to be dyslexic are usually coming from low socio-economic backgrounds.
+- Children thought to be dyslexic are usually coming from low socio-economic backgrounds.
 This means that many children don’t get read to at home and don’t have books in the house.
-It means dyslexia is not a ‘learning difficulty’ that is born in a child.
+And this means dyslexia is not a ‘learning difficulty’ that is born in a child.

 - good teaching,

-- attention to phonics in the classroom and at home
+- attention to phonics in the classroom and at home, and

 - extra help to catch up.

-Worksheets available on this site can help any child who needs to catch up.
+The units of literacy tasks, on this website, can help any child who needs to catch up.
 Each one is targeted to particular aspects of reading and writing.
-They are predictable in the format to help the child and the parents with teaching and learning.
+They are predictable in the format to help the child and the parents.